Bachelor

 Earn credit towards your degree with hands-on legal training in our award-winning clinic working with real clients in areas such as human rights, family law and indigenous issues.

-Accelerate your degree by studying across a range of different teaching periods including Summer and Winter terms.
+Accelerate your degree by studying flexibly across a range of different teaching periods including Summer and Winter terms.

 What you'll learn